Have you ever watched online content on the Samsung smart tv? If so, you have quite a face unable to connect to the Samsung server issue on your tv.

 As early mentioned to solve the unable to connect to Samsung server 189 issue on your smart tv.

 We have tested various solutions to troubleshoot the issue.
-Here are some of the working methods to get rid of Unable to connect to Samsung server issue:
+Here are some of the working methods to get rid of Unable to connect to the Samsung server issue:

 Read more: Samsung Tv Remote Not Working Fixed